-You may be admitted to a B.A., B.A.&Sc., B.Sc.(Ag.Env.Sc.), or B.Sc. program offered by the MSE on the University's two campuses: the Macdonald campus (B.Sc.(Ag.Env.Sc.) program) and the Downtown campus (B.A., B.A&Sc., and B.Sc. programs).
-You register as a student within your faculty of admission and are governed by all rules and reon,
+You may be admitted to a B.A., B.A. & Sc., B.Sc.(Ag.Env.Sc.), or B.Sc. program offered by the MSE on the University's two campuses: the Macdonald campus (B.Sc.(Ag.Env.Sc.) program) and the Downtown campus (B.A., B.A&Sc., and B.Sc. programs).
+You register as a student within your faculty of admission and are governed by all rules and regulations of your faculty.